Herbert Stewart: Military career

-Service in South Africa
+Early career

 Having briefly considered a legal career, Stewart decided to pursue a military career and enlisted in the British Army, purchasing the rank of ensign with the 37th Foot in November 1863; he further purchased the rank of lieutenant in July 1865, and was appointed an adjutant in the regiment in July 1866.
 He served in British India with the 37th Foot, where he was stationed in Bengal during a severe epidemic of cholera.
-He served in India as aide-de-camp to Major-General William Beatson in Umballa, having been appointed in 1868.
-He returned to England in 1873, having exchanged into the 3rd Dragoon Guards with the rank of captain.
+He served in India as aide-de-camp to Major-General William Beatson in Umballa, having been appointed in August 1868 and serving in that capacity until November 1870.
+Between March and August 1869, he had been permitted to return to England on leave of absence due to sickness.
+He returned to England in 1873, exchanging into the 3rd Dragoon Guards with the rank of captain.
 In 1877, he entered the staff college, passing out in 1878.